Skip to main content

 francis golom, interim dean of loyola college

 Frank D. Golom, Ph.D., joined the Loyola community in 2013 as a member of the department of psychology.
 An organizational psychologist by training, his expertise sits at the nexus of group dynamics, workplace diversity, and organizational change.
-Prior to becoming interim dean, Dr. Golom served as chair of the department of psychology, and as a member of the university’s strategic planning steering committee, where he led data collection and analysis efforts for Loyola’s current strategic plan.
+Prior to becoming dean, Dr. Golom served as chair of the department of psychology, and as a member of the university’s strategic planning steering committee, where he led data collection and analysis efforts for Loyola’s current strategic plan.
 Dr. Golom holds a B.A. in psychology, summa cum laude, from Loyola, and a Ph.D. in Social-Organizational Psychology from Teachers College, Columbia University.
 As dean, he provides strategic vision and leadership for Loyola College of Arts and Sciences, including the humanities, natural and applied sciences, and social sciences divisions.

 afra hersi, interim dean of school of education